 The discovery

+Climate change is revealing the past.
 Climate change is causing a progressive and rapid deterioration of the Alpine ecosystem.
 This is bringing about a re-emergence of an ancient and remote past life that has been preserved for millennia in glaciers.
 One of these valuable discoveries is the Lyskamm marmot.

+Observing the mummy from a scientific perspective.
 Mummies provide a wealth of opportunity for scientific investigation and are living reminders of the past.
 Studying them using modern technologies enables us to obtain important data to reconstruct the history of a living being and its habitat.
+The purpose of the Marmot Mummy Project has been to research the Lyskamm mummy and to explore and investigate the many aspects relating to it.

+The importance of conserving the remains in a stable setting.
 A specially designed case will house the mummy for over 500 years.
 Inside there is no oxygen present, and the chemical-physical parameters can be adjusted and calibrated to stop deterioration.
 It operates entirely eco-sustainably and without the need for electricity.

+Finding a mummy is a rare and valuable discovery.
 Traces of animal and plant life, especially of mummified remains, provide insight into the creation and transitions of ecosystems over time and their progression through eras, periods and geological epochs.
+The Lyskamm marmot is the oldest mummy in Italy and a unique animal from the Holocene, a period of ongoing geological evolution.

-What distinguishes a marmot from the past
+What distinguishes a marmot from the past from one of the present?

 The Alpine marmot: not a highly varied genome